-This map is a visualization of average high-school SAT and ACT scores and median household income.
+This map is a visualization of average high-school SAT and ACT scores, median household income, and other socioeconomic indicators.
 Each circle on the map is a high school with at least 150 students, and the size and color of the circle give information about the average college-readiness scores at this school.
 The circles change from red to green and increase in size as scores go up; the blue background gets darker with increasing household income.
 Students are not considered college ready until they have ACT scores of about 21 or higher and/or SAT scores of about 1000 or higher.

 This map reminds us that education in our country is still separate and unequal, especially in our large urban centers.
-At many public schools, often in higher-income areas, an average student scores well enough to get into hundreds of colleges across the country.
-Yet at many other schools, especially those in low-income neighborhoods, even the most hardworking and committed students struggle to get a score that meets the national average.
+At many public high schools, often in higher-income areas, an average student scores well enough to get into hundreds of colleges across the country.
+Yet at many other high schools, especially those in low-income neighborhoods, even the most hardworking and committed students struggle to get a score that meets the SAT and ACT college readiness benchmarks.
+This is not only an achievement gap but an opportunity gap.

 In the interest of promoting awareness and encouraging conversation around educational inequality, we are providing this national map of the educational achievement and opportunity gap.
-Data for 21 states plus New York City are presently available, and we hope to add more if more states make their ACT or SAT data public.
+Information for 31 states are presently available, and more will be added if more states make their ACT or SAT data public.

 As you explore, the Memphis Teacher Residency would like you to remember that many students in our country do not have access to the educational opportunities of other students born just a few miles away.
 What will you do about educational inequality?
 Explore the map now.

-All household income data is from the Census Bureau’s American Community Survey.
+All socioeconomic data (household income, unemployment, adult educational attainment, and family structure) is from the Census Bureau’s American Community Survey.
+You can select between these different data layers using the "options" menu.
 ACT and SAT score data is from each state’s department of education or some other public data release.
 In many cases, the hardest part of assembling this data was finding each state's data wherever it was on their website or state education report card and then assimilating this data into a unified data format for the application.
-The data is not entirely complete, but we have added most of the states that have released public data on ACT or SAT scores.
+The data is not entirely complete, but we have added many of the states that have released public data on ACT or SAT scores.
 If you want to help add more states, you can search for data and then notify us of its location using the link in the About menu above.

 For ACT composite, there are four component tests: English, Math, Reading and Science.
 Each is out of 36, and instead of a composite that is a sum, the ACT composite is an average of the component tests.
 While no conversion is perfect, if you are more familiar with one or the other of these tests, it may be helpful to look at this ACT and SAT Score Equivalency Table.